Seahawks receiver Phillip Dorsett II already ruled out vs. Cowboys, may be headed to injured reserve

-During the first two weeks of the NFL season, the Seahawks held out hope that receiver Phillip Dorsett II would be able to play, listing him as questionable going into the games.
+During the first two weeks of the season, the Seahawks held out hope that receiver Phillip Dorsett II would be able to play, listing him as questionable going into the games.

-There’s no hope of that this week, as Seattle coach Pete Carroll already declared Dorsett out for Sunday’s game against Dallas when he met the media Monday via Zoom and hinted at a possible longer-term absence.
+There’s no hope of that this week, as Seattle coach Pete Carroll already declared Dorsett out for the game Sunday against Dallas when he met media members Monday via Zoom and hinted at a possible longer-term absence.

 “We’re going to rest him for sure,’’ Carroll said.